AvaProtocol/OAK-docs/_docs/bug-bounty.md

 4. Once your submission is accepted, we will contact you to collect your wallet information to issue the rewards.

 ## Scope
-Currently, the following OAK Network code repositories are in scope for bug bounty program:
+Currently, the following Ava Protocol code repositories are in scope for bug bounty program:
 - [OAK's blockchain code](https://github.com/OAK-Foundation/OAK-blockchain)
 - [Parachain Staking Module](https://github.com/OAK-Foundation/moonbeam/tree/oak-staging/pallets/parachain-staking)